horiahermeneanu/graphQL-spring-demo/README.md

 ```

-**Create the Mutation Resolver class - to extends the GraphQLMutationResolver**
+**Create the Mutation Resolver class - to extend the GraphQLMutationResolver**
 ```
 package com.demo.graphql.mutation;